ocean-onion/BDCraft-maybe/docs/economy/villager.md

 - Limited by market level (3-10 based on level)

 **Functions:**
-- Buys BD crops from players for emeralds and server currency
+- Buys BD crops ONLY - will not accept any other items
 - Trading prices affected by market level
-- Specializes in different crop types
+- Each collector specializes in specific BD crop types
+- Primary source for converting BD crops into server currency

 ### Seasonal Trader